vegaprotocol/documentation/docs/tutorials/transferring-assets.md

 </Tabs>

 ### Cancelling recurring transfers
-To cancel a recurring transfer, you'll need the transfer's ID. -how to get transfer ID?
+To cancel a recurring transfer, you'll need the transfer's ID.
+To see the ID for every transfer your public key makes, [run a transfers GraphQL query](../graphql/queries/transfers.mdx) to see the ID for every transfer you make.

 <Tabs groupId="canceltransfer">
 <TabItem value="canceltransferLinuxcmd" label="Linux / OSX command line">